 “Stick with me,” I answer.

-A couple of days back, my 11-year old grandson and I listened to a podcast about bitcoin where the word “blockchain” was repeated many times over.
-Then today the word pops up in my news feed, but with a different application.
-I don’t have a clue what “blockchain” is or how it works, but I like the possibilities described in the article, including:
+A couple of years back, my 11-year-old grandson and I listened to a podcast about bitcoin where the word “blockchain” was repeated many times over.
+A few days later the word popped up in my news feed, but with a different application.
+I didn’t (and still don’t) have a clue what “blockchain” is or how it works.
+That said, I like the possibilities described by Zach Bronstein, chief operating officer of Endaoment, nonprofit, in an article titled “Leveraging Blockchain.”

-Perhaps there could be something here for ministries and other faith-based nonprofits..
-Maybe not soon and maybe not for every organization, but I’m intrigued by how the emerging technology could, in the words of author Zach Williams, help nonprofits “serve clients in completely new ways.”
+Maybe not soon and maybe not for every organization, but I’m intrigued by how the emerging technology could help nonprofits “serve clients in completely new ways.”
 Or in my words, help in growing givers’ hearts by enabling donors to “watch” their gifts at work.

 For CEOs and other leaders struggling to keep up with the fast pace of technology, one more application could be the straw that breaks the proverbial back.
 It’s tempting to hunker down, close our eyes, and let technology pass us by.
 But watch we must and when appropriate, appropriate the new.